SecureIdentityAlliance/osia/src/doc/03 - security.rst

 against the subject’s wishes, and when there is no reason for retention then the automated purging of unnecessary data is generally recommended.

-*An example impact of this for API usage is where an enrolment client holds enrollee data until receiving a response via the API from the enrollment server to the effect that any client stored data can be deleted.
+*An example impact of this for API usage is where an enrollment client holds enrollee data until receiving a response via the API from the enrollment server to the effect that any client stored data can be deleted.
 The Data Processor operating the client is responsible to ensure this deletion is systematically applied.
 Typically this may be done with a